 Now let’s look at what the best hours are to send your email:

 10 A.M.: it’s a winner, statistics show, followed by 11 A.M.
-People arrived at the office, and around this time, they’re probably having a quick coffee break.
+People have arrived at the office and, around this time, they’re probably having a quick coffee break.
 Perfect moment to check their email.

-8 P.M.: and later than that, until midnight.
+8 P.M.: and later, until midnight.
 They finished their work and house chores, and are watching T.V. and checking their email one more time.

 2 P.M.: apparently, it’s one of the hours with the highest open rates.
 Your customers may be on their lunch break, or just coming back from it, and still have enough time to click on your email.

-Studies show that 23 % of subscribers open an email within an hour after you send it.
-Remember this next time you schedule your campaign and send it 30 minutes before the peak time.
+Studies show that 23% of subscribers open an email within an hour after you send it.
+Remember this next time you schedule your campaign and send it 30 minutes before peak time.

 Conduct your own email study

-An important fact to keep in mind when choosing the best time to click “Send:” email open rates depend very much on what your content is.
+An important fact to keep in mind when choosing the best time to click “Send:” email open rates depend very much on your industry.
+More specifically, your content.
 If you own a practical business, stick with the work days.
-On the other hand, if you run a magazine, a blog or you’re sending a great paragraph from your latest book, Sunday stands out as the preferred day for recreational info.
+On the other hand, if you run a magazine, a blog or you’re sending a great paragraph from your latest book, Sunday stands out as the day when people consume the most recreational info.